xllaber/odin-landing-page/README.md

 # Odin Project Landing Page

-You can check the looks of this projenct here:
+You can check the looks of this project here:

 https://xllaber.github.io/odin-landing-page/